-The preliminary results of a large U.S. government-sponsored study released on Friday, September 11, 2015, reported that using a combination of medicines to reduce systolic pressure to a target of 120 versus 140 cut the rate of heart attacks, strokes and heart failure by almost a third and the risk of death by nearly a quarter.
+The research said using a combination of medicines to reduce systolic pressure to a target of 120 versus 140 cut the rate of heart attacks, strokes, and heart failure by almost a third and the risk of death by nearly a quarter.

 "This study provides potentially life-saving information that will be useful to health care providers as they consider the best treatment options for some of their patients, particularly those over the age of 50."Dr. Gary Gibbons, director of the National Heart, Lung, and Blood Institute (NHLBI)

 Systolic blood pressure, the arterial pressure when the heart contracts, is the top number in a blood pressure reading.
 High blood pressure is widely considered a leading risk factor for heart disease, kidney failure, and other health problems.
-Many of these health issues can cause death or increase the risk of the need for Long Term Health Care.
+Many of these health issues can cause death or increase the risk of the need for long-term health care in older adults.

 The vast majority of blood pressure medicines from a variety of classes are available as inexpensive generics.
-The classes include angiotensin receptor blockers, or ARBs, such as Novartis' Diovan, calcium channel blockers, like Pfizer's Norvasc, ACE inhibitors, including Pfizer's Altace, and diuretics, such as Merck's Hyzaar.
+The classes include angiotensin receptor blockers, ARBs, such as Novartis' Diovan, calcium channel blockers, like Pfizer's Norvasc, ACE inhibitors, and Pfizer's Altace diuretics, such as Merck's Hyzaar.

-Doctors on a conference call to discuss the study said blood pressure of 120 over 80 was seen as desirable, but that 140/90 was a commonly used target.
+Doctors on a conference call to discuss the study said blood pressure of 120 over 80 was shown to be desirable, but that 140/90 was a commonly used target.
 They also noted that there is no real consensus, which was a reason for conducting the trial.